exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 Java VM cannot find '/buckets/bfsdefault/default/drivers/jdbc/ojdbc10.jar': No such file or directory
 ```

-so we need to understand why this file couldn't be found, even if we've just uploaded it.
+Therefore, it's important to investigate why the file cannot be located, even though it was just uploaded.

+## Solution

 The next diagnostic step is to explore the content of BucketFS in the eyes of a UDF.
 For that purpose we'll use UDF "BUCKETFS_LS" shown in <https://github.com/exasol/exa-toolbox/tree/master/utilities#bucketfs_ls>.